Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ## AR frameworks configuration

-All the files necessary to build an ArcGIS application with AR support are provided in the AR toolkit.
-To deploy the application on Android and iOS devices, extra steps are needed to give necessary permissions to the application.
+All the files necessary to build an ArcGIS app with AR support are provided in the AR toolkit.
+To deploy the app on Android and iOS devices, extra steps are needed to give necessary permissions to the app.

 ### Configuration for iOS devices